jahaanmukhi/CovidTracker/README.md

 #### Backend

 This project uses a Flask server.

+We update the data daily (after 8PM EST) and host it in JSON format here: [JSON](https://nash-273721.df.r.appspot.com/map)

 ### Audience